 Panel IV: Victims’ participation and reparations

 Panel V: Exercise of jurisdiction, complementarity and practices of the ICC

 Panel VI: State engagement and disengagement

-Speakers include: Judge Philippe Kirsch (formerly International Criminal Court); Judge Ekaterina Trendafilova (Kosovo Specialist Chambers); Dr. Philipp Ambach (International Criminal Court); Dr. Fabricio Guariglia (International Criminal Court); Prosecutor Brenda J. Hollis (Residual Special Court for Sierra Leone); Professor Erika de Wet (University of Pretoria); Bill Pace (Coalition for the International Criminal Court); Professor William Schabas (Middlesex University London); Ambassador Christian Wenaweser (Mission of Liechtenstein to the UN) and Mr. Richard Dicker (Human Rights Watch); and Professor Alex Whiting (Harvard Law School); Hans Corell (formerly United Nations); and Silvia Fernández di Gurmendi (formerly International Criminal Court).
+Speakers include: Judge Philippe Kirsch (formerly International Criminal Court); Judge Ekaterina Trendafilova (Kosovo Specialist Chambers); Dr. Philipp Ambach (International Criminal Court); Dr. Fabricio Guariglia (International Criminal Court); Prosecutor Brenda J. Hollis (Residual Special Court for Sierra Leone); Professor Erika de Wet (University of Pretoria); Bill Pace (Coalition for the International Criminal Court); Professor William Schabas (Middlesex University London); Ambassador Christian Wenaweser (Mission of Liechtenstein to the UN) and Mr. Richard Dicker (Human Rights Watch); Professor Alex Whiting (Harvard Law School); Hans Corell (formerly United Nations); and Silvia Fernández di Gurmendi (formerly International Criminal Court).